joshuapowell/quick-start-jupyter-notebook-credential-management/README.md

 api_key = os.getenv("API_KEY")
 ```

+Note: The example above requires a `.env` file to exist in the repository and requires that you install the `dotenv` Python package.

 ### 3.4 Secrets Managers
 Using a cloud-based secret manager provides a few added benefits.
 First, the credentials are stored in an encrypted manner off-machine.
 Second, it reduces the risk of those secrets being exposed to version control by mistake.
 Finally, it moves the management of those secrets from you and your machine to your organization and it's cloud security policies.